 Who Is Responsible for Priest Abuse-Related Injuries?

 - Allegedly abusive priests: As the criminal prosecutions suggest, priests are personally responsible for their actions.
 They continued their abuse after families reported them to church authorities.
-They continued them after counseling and after they were shuffled to a new assignment.
+They continued them after counseling and after they went to a new assignment.

 - Diocese bishops and church leaders: Bishops and supervisory clergy failed to protect children within the church, even after initial allegations arose.
 They took no disciplinary actions and failed to report alleged abuses as criminal acts.
 Some bishops arranged new assignments at different locations.